-- 1-3 CTE Committee staff - 1 CTE teacher represented by a teachers' organization that, for the purposes of collective bargaining, represents a majority of teachers in the State or in a local school system - 1 School leader (i.e., Principal, Assistant Principal, CTE Department Chair) - 1 Employer, trade union representative, and/or apprenticeship sponsor
+- 1-3 CTE Committee staff - 1 CTE teacher represented by a teachers' organization that, for the purposes of collective bargaining, represents a majority of teachers in the State or in a local school system, preferably a representative from a neighboring LEA - 1 school/LEA leader (i.e., Principal, Assistant Principal, CTE Director, CTE Department Chair, Blueprint Implementation Coordinator), preferably a representative from a neighboring LEA - 1 employer, trade union representative, and/or apprenticeship sponsor

-Optional team members will include:
+Optional team members will include a representative from:

-- CTE Committee member or their designee
+• CTE Committee member or their designee

-- CTE director or LEA staff from a neighboring LEA

-- Local Workforce Development Board representative (staff or board member)

-- Local community college representative
+- Local Workforce Development Board staff or board member - Local community college - Other agencies responsible for implementing the Blueprint, inclusive of MSDE and AIB staff

-- MSDE representative

-- AIB representative

 The CTE ERT will consist of about 10-12 individuals for each LEA visit.
 This number is based on our pilot visits where the team was split into two groups.
 The team learned that 5-6 individuals is a reasonable number to visit classrooms and conduct focus groups without being overwhelming for the students, teachers, and staff.
-It is likely that some individuals will "fill" more than one category of team membership.
-For example, an apprenticeship sponsor from the CTE Committee joined one of the pilot visits.
-It is also likely that some CTE teachers, school leaders, and LEA CTE directors may be able to join multiple visits, and some may only be able to join a single visit.
+It is likely that some individuals will fulfill more than one category of team representation.
+For example, a CTE Committee member who joined one of the pilot visits was also an employer and Registered Apprenticeship sponsor.
+It is also likely that some CTE teachers, school leaders, and LEA CTE Directors may be able to join multiple visits, and some may only be able to join a single visit.
 These and other factors suggest that the makeup of teams will likely vary by visit.
 The goal is that over multiple visits, CTE ERTs are able to bring in a full range of perspectives to contribute to our overall understanding of the state of CTE across Maryland.
-The CTE Committee also sees Fall of 2024 as a trial period for determining the most efficient and effective way to organize teams as we work out questions like:
+The CTE Committee also sees fall of 2024 as a period for determining the most efficient and effective way to organize teams to continue to refine:

-- How many members should consistently join visits and who should rotate? - How many people is a workable number to spend the day in a school? - Whether to over-enroll the team to accommodate potential attrition.
+- The number of members that should consistently join visits and who should rotate - The appropriate number of members to spend the day in a school - Whether to over-enroll the team to accommodate potential attrition.